kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 If number of LEDs or number of different colors is less than 3, it throws an exception.
 Due to limitation of solver, some node/C++ environment has limitation of number of LEDs less than 5.

+After initialization, `RGBWLED` is turned off (all LEDs off) while its color is set to 'all LED on'.
+Before using `RGBWLED` you must set an initial color using `setColorAsync()`.

 ### Getter

 ##### .color: CSpace